has a career in computing and internet research

 internet grew in significance, Paul was able to

-blend his technical knowledge of the medium with
+blend his technical knowledge with

-result, he was able to devise many
+result, he was able to devise unique, innovative strategies that

-continue to shape the way journalists conduct
+would never have otherwise found.
+His ideas continue to shape the way

 online research and investigation.

-him work within program teams, solving issues
+him work within programme teams, solving issues

-related to investigation whilst sharing vital
+related to investigation, whilst sharing vital

 He has worked with leading

-programmes like Panorama, Watchdog, national
+programmes like Panorama, Watchdog, Inside

-news bulletins, BBC Online, local & national
+Out, BBC News, BBC Online, local & national

-radio and the World Service.
-He is also a
+radio and the BBC World Service.

-He has also helped train
+He has trained

 personnel from groups as diverse as The United